datalad-handbook/book/docs/intro/windows.rst

 It does not support graphical user (GUI) interfaces or applications.
 So while common Linux distributions have GUIs for various software, in WSL2 you will only be able to use a terminal.
 Also, it is important to know that `older versions of WSL did not allow accessing or modifying Linux files via Windows <https://devblogs.microsoft.com/commandline/do-not-change-linux-files-using-windows-apps-and-tools/>`_.
-Recent versions (starting with Windows 10 version 1903) `allow accessing Linux files with Windows tools <https://devblogs.microsoft.com/commandline/whats-new-for-wsl-in-windows-10-version-1903/>`_, although some tweaking (explained in chapter :ref:`chapter-gitannex`) is necessary.
+Recent versions (starting with Windows 10 version 1903) `allow accessing Linux files with Windows tools <https://devblogs.microsoft.com/commandline/whats-new-for-wsl-in-windows-10-version-1903/>`_, although some tweaking, explained in :ref:`wslfiles`, is necessary.

 **How do I start?**
 Microsoft has detailed installation instructions `here <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`_.